How to Register as a Supplier

 Contractual arrangements with more than one supplier to supply future goods and/or services within a specified value range or specialism.
 Often a standing offer for a specified period with agreed rates but without guaranteed volumes.

-A website provided by illion TenderLink to a Purchaser (third party) for the management of online procurement.
+A website provided by illion TenderLink to a Purchaser (also known as Buyer or Procurer) for the management of online procurement.

 The price element of an offer or bid made in response to a Purchaser’s request for goods and/or services.